img-1

 Smell And Odor

-The smell and odor of formula fed baby poop can vary depending on the type of formula being used.
+The smell of formula fed baby poop can vary depending on the type of formula being used.
 Generally, it has a sweeter smell than breastfed baby poop.

 It is important for parents to monitor their child’s diet closely when switching between formulas or introducing new foods, as this can cause changes in stool texture, color, and odor.
 If there are any major discrepancies from what your infant normally produces, it may be necessary to consult with a pediatrician or nutritionist for further advice.